What you should know

 - Your caregiver may want you to wear a binder (tight support clothing) around your abdomen until surgery.

-- Caregivers may do an ultrasound or computed tomography (CT) scan as they plan your surgery.
-Ask your caregiver for more information about these and other tests you may need.
+- Caregivers may do an ultrasound or a CT scan to help plan your surgery.
+Talk to your caregiver about these or other tests you may need.
+Write down the date, time, and location for each test.

 The night before your surgery: